 Mulberries spoil rather quickly.
 Once at home, preserve them in a zip pouch unwashed, and place inside the refrigerator where they stay fresh for up to 2-3 days.
 To eat, wash the berries in cold water in a container (bowl) instead of in running water.
 This way, you avoid injuring them.
 This method also brings the berries to room temperature and enhances their flavor and taste.

-After cleaning, gently pat them dry using soft cloth.
+After cleaning, gently pat them dry using a soft cloth.
 Take care not to squeeze or press the berries, else they will deface, and stain cloth, hand, etc. Then, trim away its stem end by simply pinching off with fingers or either using a small scissors or paring knife.

 Here are some serving tips:

 Fresh mulberries are generally eaten as they are, without any seasonings/additions.